Hertford and Stortford: Constituency profile

 The constituency is semi-rural and includes picturesque villages and farmland.
-The rivers Rib, Beane, Mimram, and Lea all meet in the county town of Hertford (2011 population 25,000), which is protected from over-development by a Green Belt encircling the town and separating it from Ware (18,000) in the western part of the constituency.
+The rivers Rib, Beane, Mimram, and Lea all meet in the county town of Hertford (2011 population 25,000), a Green Belt encircles the town and separates it from Ware (18,000) in the western part of the constituency.
 Farms continue between Ware and the market town of Bishop's Stortford (40,000), in the northeast corner of the seat.

 Hertford and Stortford constituency is generally regarded as an affluent seat, and includes a significant proportion of professional and managerial workers.
 Central London is within commuting distance by train of all the towns in the constituency.
 The pharmaceutical industry is a major employer in the seat and surrounding areas: both Ware and Harlow are the sites of GlaxoSmithKline facilities (while Gilston hosted Merck & Co. between 1982 and 2006).
 Since the early 1990s, Stansted, just beyond the eastern perimeter of the constituency, has also been responsible for bringing jobs and an improved train service to it.

 Many commuters live in Bishop's Stortford, which has rail links to London's Liverpool Street station and is also close to Stansted Airport.
 Since the 1980s, the population of Thorley—now a southern suburb of Stortford—has become increasingly composed of owner-occupied houses in dormitory estates.

 The seat was previously held by the Conservative Party with comfortable majorities from its creation in 1983 until the 2024 general election, when the Labour Party won it on a very large swing of 20.4%.